ArcanaFramework/pydra2app/docs/source/data_model.rst

 * **member** - ID relative to group
     * can be arbitrary or used to signify control-matched pairs
     * e.g. the '03' in 'TEST03' & 'CONT03' pair of control-matched subject IDs
-* **timepoint** - longintudinal timepoint
+* **visit** - longintudinal visit

-In Arcana, these primary classifiers are conceptualised as "axes" of a "data space", in which data points (e.g. imaging sessions) are laid out on a grid.
+In Arcana, these primary classifiers are conceptualised as "axes" of a "data space", in which data points (e.g. imaging sessions) are laid out on a frameset.

 ..
-TODO: grid image to go here
+TODO: frameset image to go here

 Depending on the hierarchy of the data tree, data belonging to these axial frequencies may or may not have a corresponding branch to be stored in.
 In these cases, new branches are created off the root of the tree to hold the derivatives.
-For example, average trial performance data, calculated at each timepoint and the age difference between matched-control pairs, would need to be stored in new sub-branches for timepoints and members, respectively.
+For example, average trial performance data, calculated at each visit and the age difference between matched-control pairs, would need to be stored in new sub-branches for visits and members, respectively.

 .. code-block::

     my-dataset
     ├── TIMEPOINT
-    │   ├── timepoint1
+    │   ├── visit1
     │   │   └── avg_trial_performance
-    │   └── timepoint2
+    │   └── visit2
     │       └── avg_trial_performance
     ├── MEMBER
     │   ├── member1